chriskhoo/justcausewebsite/private/pages/example-page.md

 ### Done
+- Public: Search results to be sorted by updatedAt
 - Public: Change search result page to search for all if no params are available
 - Public: Extend search for reports to tags
 - Public: Extend search for articles to tags
 - Admin : opening a charity for edit causes the donation link to revert to website link